kredar/kredar.github.io/_pages/splash_test.md

   - image_path: /assets/images/christin-hume-k2Kcwkandwg-unsplash.jpg
     alt: "placeholder image 2"
     title: "Essential reading list for Product Managers"
-    excerpt: 'From seasoned experts to aspiring PMs, this list of must-read books covers all the bases.
-Discover the reads that will sharpen your skills and mindset.'
+    excerpt: "From seasoned experts to aspiring PMs, this list of must-read books covers all the bases.
+Discover the reads that will sharpen your skills and mindset."
     url: "https://www.artkreimer.com/Must-read-Books-for-Product-Managers/"https://www.artkreimer.com/Must-read-Books-for-Product-Managers/
     btn_label: "Read More"
     btn_class: "btn--info"